 So what does this all mean right now?
 Not a whole lot.
 You’re probably thinking, “it isn’t too much of a hassle to swipe a credit card,” and you’re right – not to mention that only a few merchants in the US accept NFC.

-Apple Pay is long-term initiative that’s part of a trend of technology companies getting more involved with financial institutions.
-Apple, Google, et al. want to be a part of how you pay for things.
+Apple Pay is long-term initiative that’s part of a trend of technology companies getting more involved with financial institutions or strategies like learning about crypto currency for sites as dcforecasts.com online.

 Apple Pay (along with Google, Amazon, Paypal, etc.) is like a snowball that, one day soon, will start a mobile payment avalanche, especially as smartphones get cheaper and ever-closer to a 100% adoption rate.
 If you want to learn more about paypal go right here.
 As of March, only about 17% of US smartphone users have made mobile payments.
 This tech is still in the early adoption phase.

 As such, Apple’s relationships with the big card companies indicate little change to the status quo today.
 As consumer behavior changes and more merchants adopt NFC, services like Apple Pay will become a much bigger factor in our day-to-day transactions.